icopy-site/awesome/docs/awesome/awesome-powershell.md

 - [What's New in PowerShell v5](https://mva.microsoft.com/en-US/training-courses/whats-new-in-powershell-v5-16434) - Through description on some of the exciting new features in PowerShell version 5.0.
 - [PowerShell Open Source Project](https://channel9.msdn.com/series/PowerShell-Open-Source-Project) - Collection of videos thoroughly demonstrate how PowerShell open source project runs on Linux.
 - [PowerShell on Linux and Open Source](https://channel9.msdn.com/Blogs/hybrid-it-management/PowerShell-on-Linux-and-Open-Source) - Brief introduction to PowerShell open source project and how it runs on linux.
-- [PowerShell](https://github.com/janikvonrotz/awesome-powershell/blob/master/https://channel9.msdn.com/Shows/MsftPowerShell) - This show will include videos talking about the PowerShell automation platform, Desired State Configuration (https://github.com/janikvonrotz/awesome-powershell/blob/master/DSC), infrastructure as code, and related concepts!!
+- [PowerShell](https://channel9.msdn.com/Shows/MsftPowerShell) - This show will include videos talking about the PowerShell automation platform, Desired State Configuration (DSC), infrastructure as code, and related concepts!!
 These videos are created by Trevor Sullivan, a Microsoft MVP for Windows PowerShell.

 ## Webserver